Feel (Sleeping with Sirens album)

-Feel is the third studio album by American rock band Sleeping with Sirens was released by June 4, 2013.
-This is the last album released on Rise.
+Feel is the third studio album by American rock band Sleeping with Sirens.
+The album was released on June 4, 2013.
+This is the band's last album to be released on Rise Records.
 The entire album was produced by Cameron Mizell who had produced their debut album.
-It is the final album to feature rhythm guitarist Jesse Lawson who left the band later in 2013.
+It is their final album record to feature guitarist Jesse Lawson who left the band later in 2013 after the album’s release.
 The album also features guest appearances by Machine Gun Kelly, Fronz (Attila), Matty Mullins (Memphis May Fire) and Shayley Bourget (Dayshell, ex-Of Mice & Men).

 Background

 In December 2012, vocalist Kellin Quinn teased about a new album, stating "If the world doesn't end before #2013, [we'll] deliver an amazing album to you!"
 On February 6, 2013, Quinn posted that he had finished tracking vocals for the album.
 Recording was done at Chango Studios with producer Cameron Mizell, who also acted as the engineer, and was assisted by Alex Prieto.
 Shawn Christmas and Earl Halasan contributed additional programming.
 Dan Korneff mixed the album at Sonic Debris Recording Studio in New York, while Ted Jensen mastered it.

 The majority of the songs on the album were written by the band, except for a few: "Alone" by the band and Kelly; "Congratulations" by the band and Mullins; "These Things I've Done", "Satellites", and "Sorry" by the band and Mizell.